 AANM is one of just six Michigan-based Affiliates of the Smithsonian Institution in Washington, D.C. and is accredited by the American Alliance of Museums.
 AANM is a founding member of the Detroit-area arts collective CultureSource as well as the Immigration and Civil Rights Network of the International Coalition of Sites of Conscience and the Michigan Alliance for Cultural Accessibility, and is a member of the National Performance Network.
 AANM is an institution of ACCESS, the largest Arab American community nonprofit in the nation, founded in 1971.

 AANM is supported in part by an American Rescue Plan Act grant from the National Endowment for the Arts to support general operating expenses in response to the COVID-19 pandemic.

 Christmas Eve and Christmas Day

 Seniors (age 59 and over), students and educators with ID – $4

 Members, Museums for All, and children (age 5 and under) – Free

-Please enter the Museum through the front door located on Michigan Avenue.
+Please enter the Museum through the rear door.
 Free, lighted parking is available in the large municipal parking lot behind the Museum.

 13624 Michigan Ave.